Does free shipping increase sales?

-Here are the 4 main things you should think about when planning your free shipping strategy:
+Here are the 4 main things you should think about to make sure that free shipping strategy increases your conversion rate.

 This is the first thing you need to really consider when planning out free shipping options.
 It’s probably not a good idea to offer free shipping across all your stock.
 This will really cut into your margins, especially if you are a smaller retailer.
 Look at the higher turnover items, or the more popular items, and think about which might convert more with free shipping.
 Once you have decided which items you are going to offer free shipping on, a good way of offsetting extra cost is by spreading the cost across your whole inventory.
 In this way, the price increase across the board will be smaller and more hidden from your customer.